Susan Athey: Digital marketplace research

-With Athey's multidisciplinary education, it comes as no surprise that she would take interest in the digital marketplace.
-However, her ultimate goal in her contributions to technology and the digital marketplace is to improve the social impact of them.
+Athey's contributions to technology and the digital marketplace are focused on their social impact.
 Pioneering the field alongside Google's Hal Varian, Athey was one of the first coined "tech economists."
 She cites this to be one of her proudest lifetime accomplishments.

 Athey is able to hone her skills from different fields to create an amalgamation of machine learning and market design which is leveraged to make sense of and improve the social impact of technology.
 In some of her more recent research, Athey applies these techniques to the COVID-19 pandemic.
 By analyzing the effectiveness of social media advertising in influencing the beliefs surrounding COVID-19 vaccine efficacy, Athey was able to conclude that the average cost of influencing a person in favor of the vaccine was $3.41.
 This, coupled with an estimated vaccine cost of $5.68, provided empirical evidence for the cost-effectiveness of using social media campaigns to influence the vaccination rate.

 Her passion for using machine learning to advance the alleviation of societal issues led her to become the faculty director of the Stanford Business School's Initiative for Shared Prosperity and Innovation (ISPI).
 This project utilizes technology to address social problems like poverty, inequality, and, as aforementioned, COVID-19.
 The Initiative's mechanism for doing this is to apply machine learning methods to technology companies with the eventual result of improving methods for measuring impact.
 As technology companies rapidly and incrementally improve using data collection methods, it is increasingly important that they do this more efficiently by being more accurate in their impact measurements.
 When companies implement these machine learning tactics, they become more efficient; this is particularly important because they are legitimized to potential investors, which helps secure funding.
 This is particularly important in the case of social impact projects, which oftentimes rely on volatile forms of investment like philanthropic or governmental funding.